Brane Embeddings in AdS_4 x CP^3: D-brane Embeddings

+In the absence of the D4-brane, the system has 24 unbroken supercharges, an $SO(2,1)$ Lorentz symmetry acting on $(x_0, x_1, x_2)$ and an additional $SU(4)$ acting on $\C\cP^3$ geometrically.
+The isometry group of the metric (\ref{ads4}), (\ref{cp3earlier}) preserved by the D4-brane is $SO(2,2) \times SU(2)_V \times SU(2)_H \times U(1)$. $SO(2,2)$ acts on $(u,x_0,x_1)$, while $SU(2)_H$ rotates $(\theta_1, \varphi_1)$.
+From a field theory viewpoint $SU(2)_V \times SU(2)_H \times U(1)$ is the unbroken R-symmetry and $SO(2,2)$ is the 2D conformal group, suggesting that the dual field theory must be exactly conformal.
+In the near horizon limit, one expects superconformal enhancement to twelve supercharges.
+We comment more on the symmetries of the defect field theory later on.\\

 Using a general ansatz for the embedding surface as: \be x = \frac{C}{u} \, \, , \ee the induced metric can be seen to be $AdS_3$: \be ds^2 = (1 + C^2)\frac{du^2}{u^2} + u^2 [ -(dx^0)^2 + (dx^1)^2 ] \ee This leads to a shift in the curvature radius to $r^2 = \tilde{R}^2 (1 + C^2)$.
 Here, $C$ denotes the minimum distance of the $AdS_3$ brane from the center.
-This distance is controlled depending on whether some of the $D2$-branes end on a $D4$-brane and related the ratio of their tensions~\cite{Karch:2000gx}.
+This distance is controlled depending on whether some of the $D2$-branes end on a $D4$-brane and related to the ratio of their tensions~\cite{Karch:2000gx}.
 Similar to the various cases of brane embeddings considered in~\cite{Karch:2000gx}, one can check that the situation where $q$ of the $N$ $D2$-branes end on the $D4$-brane, lead to a nonzero value for $C$.
-This is essentially because, as a reaction to being pulled on by the $D2$-branes, the $D4$-brane position along $x$ becomes a function of $u$.
-Since this is also a co dimension 3 defect, the bending is of the form given in eqn.(\ref{x}). \\
+This is essentially because, as a reaction to being pulled on by the $D2$-branes, the $D4$-brane position along $x$ becomes a function of $u$ and the bending is of the form given in eqn.(\ref{x}). \\